pubnub/pubnub-mcp-server/resources/sdk_docs/python_message-actions.md

 # Message Actions API for Python SDK

-Use message actions to add or remove metadata on published messages (for example, receipts and reactions).
-Subscribe to a channel to receive message action events, or fetch past message actions from Message Persistence.
+Use Message Actions to add or remove metadata (for example, receipts or reactions) on published messages.
+Message actions are delivered to subscribers and can be fetched from Message Persistence.

 ##### Request execution and return values

-Operations can be executed synchronously or asynchronously.
+You can execute operations synchronously or asynchronously.

-`.sync()` returns an `Envelope` with:
-- `Envelope.result` (type varies by API)
+`.sync()` returns an `Envelope` with `Envelope.result` (type varies by API) and `Envelope.status` (`PnStatus`).
-- `Envelope.status` (type: PnStatus)

 ```
 `1pubnub.publish() \